GI Janel Digest A

 First, the enzymes that begin the breakdown of proteins in your food work best in this acidic environment.

-Second, the acidity protects us by killing the bacteria and other pathogens that we ingest with our food (remember our food is not sterile!
-We need many protective features throughout the track to ensure that we don’t get sick from the critters that come in with the food we eat * see the important concept of gastrointestinal hyperpermeability or leaky gut).
+Second, the acidity protects us by killing the bacteria and other pathogens that we ingest with our food.
+Remember our food is not sterile!
+We need many protective features throughout the track to ensure that we don’t get sick from the critters that come in with the food we eat.

 Thirdly, the acidity in the stomach is necessary for beginning the process we need for vitamin B12 and mineral absorption.
 This is why people on acid blockers can get more infections, are more prone to osteoporosis (weakened bones) and can have much lower levels of B12 which results in fatigue.